Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Queue_Interface.md

 # Queue Interface
 - introduced in java v 1.5.
-- represent group of objects that are about to be processed.
+- represents group of objects that are about to be processed.
 - FIFO, and both ends are open : with one for insertion and other for deletion.
 - methods:
 1. boolean add(): add element at tail